chrisxxmas/MYCOOP64/CONTRIBUTING.md

 ## Project organization

-The main project, YamlDotNet.csproj, is organized in three main namespaces: `Core`, `RepresentationModel` and
+The main project, YamlDotNet.csproj, is organized in three main namespaces: `Core`, `RepresentationModel` and `Serializa